jdonkervliet/jdonkervliet.github.io/_posts/2023-02-17-measuring-the-metaverse-hotcloudperf.md

 I'm proud to announce our work ''Can My WiFi Handle the Metaverse?
 A Performance Evaluation Of Meta’s Flagship Virtual Reality Hardware'' has been accepted at [HotCloudPerf 2023](https://hotcloudperf.spec.org/)!

-In this work, we design and conduct experiments using the Meta Quest Pro VR headset to determine if modern WiFi networks provide sufficiently good performance to support the much anticipated metaverse, and obtain surprising results.
+In this work, we design and conduct experiments using the Meta Quest Pro VR headset to determine if modern WiFi networks provide sufficiently good performance to support the much-anticipated metaverse, and obtain surprising results.

  The full paper is available [here](https://atlarge-research.com/pdfs/2023-jansen-measuringthemetaverse.pdf).